Regression of binary network data with exchangeable latent errors: Simulation studies

 \subsection{Performance in estimation of $\beta$}

-To evaluate the performance of the PX estimator in estimating linear coefficients $\bbeta$, we compared estimates of $\bbeta$ by the BC-EM algorithm to estimators of the social relations and latent eigenmodels on data generated from the PX model and data generated from the latent eigenmodel.
+To evaluate the performance of the PX estimator in estimating linear coefficients $\bbeta$, we compared estimates of $\bbeta$ by the EMM algorithm to estimators of the social relations and latent eigenmodels on data generated from the PX model and data generated from the latent eigenmodel.
 We used the \texttt{amen} package in \texttt{R} to estimate the social relations model and latent eigenmodel \citep{amen}.
 We again compared these estimators to the standard probit regression model assuming independence as a baseline, which we estimated using the function \texttt{glm} in \texttt{R}.

-To conduct the desired simulation study, we generated data with mean consisting of three covariates and an intercept:

-In the model in \eqref{eq:sim_gen_model}, $\beta_0$ is an intercept; $\beta_1$ is a coefficient on a binary indicator of whether individuals $i$ and $j$ both belong to a pre-specified class $C$; $\beta_2$ is a coefficient on the absolute difference of a continuous, actor-specific covariate $x_{2i}$; and $\beta_3$ is that for a pair-specific continuous covariate $x_{3ij}$.
-We fixed $\bbeta = [\beta_0, \beta_1, \beta_2, \beta_3]^T$ at a single set of values.
-Since the accuracy of estimators of $\boldsymbol{\beta}$ may depend on $\X$, we generated $20$ random design matrices $\X$ for each sample size of $n \in \{ 20, 40, 80 \}$ actors.
-For each design matrix we simulated 100 error realizations of $\{ \epsilon_{ij} \}_{ij}$, with distribution that depended on the generating model.
-When generating from the PX model, half of the total variance in $\epsilon_{ij}$ was due to correlation $\rho = 1/4$ (the remaining half was due to noise $\xi_{ij}$).
-When generating from the latent eigenmodel in \eqref{eq_binary_eigent}, one third the variance in $\epsilon_{ij}$ was due to each term $a_i + a_j$, $\u_i^T \Lambda \u_j$, and $\xi_{ij}$, respectively.
-For additional details of the simulation study procedures, see Appendix~\ref{sec:sim_cons}.
+We focused on the value of $\rho=0.25$, in the center of the range of possible $\rho$ values.